-Lesson Topic: History/Topography of Livingston's first Crow Agency Grade Level: 5th
+Lesson Topic: History/Topography of Livingston's first Crow Agency Grade Level: 5th Length of Lesson: 30 minutes

 - This was the 1st Crow Agency built in 1869. - Built there due to high traffic area for all those traveling in this region and trade center. - Yellowstone River = Elk River, Sheep Mtn. = "Flesher." - Locate Bozeman trail and Lewis & Clark camp site in 1806. - Sore Belly's belief of that Crow Country was in exactly the right place. - Crow leaders of 1871 include Poor Elk, Sits in the Middle of Land, Long Ears, Shows his Face, and Old Onion.